How to set up DMA and import data from TMS

 - Load it into the DMA database

-Please note: We recommend taking a copy/mirror of the TMS SQL database for migration use to avoid the risk of any performance impact.
+Please note: We recommend taking a copy or mirror of the TMS SQL database for migration use to avoid the risk of any performance impact.

 In the initial ‘1.x’ releases of DMA, we will provide tools that can be run outside of the DMA platform.
 These tools can be used to extract and load devices under management, Phone Books and configuration templates from existing TMS systems.